Mellonyt/MemLua/README.md

 I'll be pushing updates continually to expand its capabilities.

 Features include:
-- Fast and efficient x86 disassembly/translation
+- Fast and efficient x86 disassembly (with text translation)
-- Fast memory scanning
+- Extremely fast memory scanning
-- Safe, threaded detours/"trampolines"
+- Incredibly easy debugging, using page exceptions
-- Automatic debug hook
+- Safe, threaded trampoline detours
-- Automatic calling conventions
+- Calling convention handling
-- HTTP get for loading lua files remotely
+- HTTP get for loading lua files from a server
 - File reading/writing

 To use MemLua in your project, all you need are the